English (ENG)

 3, 3/0

 Prerequisites: CWP 102 and ENG 200.
 Approaches for integrating technology into the English language arts.
 Emphasis placed on 21st-century literacies, multimodal composing, and reading and writing instruction from a new literacies perspective.
 Additional focus on the ELA as student content creation and distribution through digital platforms for composing, publishing and sharing student work.
-Offered every fall.
+Offered every spring.

 ENG 337 MODERN EUROPEAN LITERATURE